RHVH-QE/cockpit-auto/README.md

 2. The class defined in the checks file, should start with "Test", Such as "TestDashboardUi", "TestSubscription", besides, define just one Test.* class in one check file
 3. Strip the "test_" from checks file name, this is cases info file.
 Such as "dashboard_ui.py","tools_subscription.py"

-After all, Don't forget to append the check file name into scen.yml under PROJECT_ROOT directory
+After all, Don't forget to append the cases_info file name into scen.yml under PROJECT_ROOT directory